Police Directory

 Office of the Chief of Police

-Chief Ron Thomas in uniform Deputy Chief Joe Montoya in uniform
+Chief Ron Thomas in uniform Deputy Chief Aaron Sanchez in uniform

-Chief of Police Ron Thomas Deputy Chief Joe Montoya
+Chief of Police Ron Thomas Deputy Chief Aaron Sanchez

 Executive Command Staff Bios

-Born and raised in Denver, Division Chief Aaron Sanchez is a former Public Safety Cadet and a graduate of Lincoln High School, Metropolitan State College of Denver, and the University of Colorado at Denver.
-Division Chief Sanchez attended the police academy in 1987 and has had numerous roles and positions within the Denver Police Department, to include patrol, neighborhood and community policing, narcotic investigations, and the combined communications center.
-Division Chief Sanchez most recently was the Commander of District 6, which involved overseeing the commercial core of Denver.
+Born and raised in Denver, Deputy Chief Aaron Sanchez is a former Public Safety Cadet and a graduate of Lincoln High School, Metropolitan State College of Denver, and the University of Colorado at Denver.
+Deputy Chief Sanchez attended the police academy in 1987 and has had numerous roles and positions within the Denver Police Department, to include patrol, neighborhood and community policing, narcotic investigations, and the combined communications center.
+Deputy Chief Sanchez most recently was the Division Chief of Patrol.

 Division Chief Rick Kyle